frz-git-hub/XHR/ReadMe.txt

-Hello, There !!
+Hi, There !!
-How are you, man ?
-I'm fine.
+I'm Sam.
+I'm here
+For helping you...
+What the fuck is that ?

+&copy; Copyright 2018